 Oven-baked or pan-fried beans with tomato sauce are probably among the healthiest meals you can make at home.
 Unfortunately, the same can’t be said for canned beans with tomato sauce that you’ve bought from the store.

 Apart from salt, canned beans with tomato sauce contain sugar, artificial flavorings, additives, and preservatives.
 Whenever you’re craving beans with tomato sauce, it’s much better to cook them yourself—even if you use canned beans and canned tomatoes for the purpose.

-Yes, you can eat beans straight out of the can.
-But it’s a good idea to drain and rinse them first, as canned beans contain too much salt (as much as 17.4% of your recommended daily intake).
+Yes, you can eat beans straight from the can.
+But it is advisable to drain and rinse them first.
+Canned beans, especially the cheaper ones, contain too much salt (in many cases, up to 17.4% of the recommended daily intake).

-If you have the time and want to go the extra mile, saute a couple of garlic cloves and fry the beans with balsamic vinegar and chili flakes in a pan.
-They’re going to come out tasting way better, and the whole thing won’t take you longer than 10 minutes.
+If you’ve the time and inclination, you can fry a few cloves of garlic and sauté the beans in a pan with balsamic vinegar and chili flakes.
+They’ll taste much better, and the whole thing will take no more than 10 minutes.